 Other metrics exist: It can be a Net Promoter Score (NPS) like the one often proposed at the end of a shopping trip.
 This type of survey may or may not be relevant depending on the number of participants.
 It is all the more relevant if it is a large event.
-You can also have the hosts and hostesses take charge of collecting the responses from your participants and thus be able to effectively evaluate the performance of your event.
+You can also have the hosts and hostesses take charge of collecting the response from your participants and be able to effectively evaluate the performance of your event.

 You can also measure reactions and responses to the thank you email, or on internal messaging (such as Slack, WhatsApp...), the group's reactions can be interpreted as a digital applause meter.
 Feelings analysis such as NPS or digital applause meters provide objective elements to monitor the performance of an event over time.

 62% of organizers are looking for new ideas according to an Eventmanager survey, so we thought we'd give you some tips:

 - Don't hesitate to supervise your staff beforehand to organize a survey: Propose several themes for the event and let them choose the one they like the most, the animations they would like to see, which workshops to organizing.

 - If you are organizing an internal event, why not take the opposite approach and involve your employees in the organization of the event?
 We always appreciate a good dish more when we cook it ourselves...
 This aspect, therefore, enriches the overall experience you build for your employees around the event.

 However, investment can be a double-edged sword.
 A team may be in charge of organizing certain elements of the event, but don't try to delegate everything or you'll be seen as a false organizer!

 - And why not invite a speaker outside of your business?
 An inspiring conference on a different theme can inspire employees and possibly give them a new prism through which to propose ideas.